Low-cost clubs haven’t traditionally been big on group exercise, what inspired Fitness Hut to take a different approach?

 The quality of Les Mills is miles ahead of all of the offerings on a virtual platform.
 You’ve got the world’s best instructors teaching you, so you know you’re going to get a great workout experience every time.
 The content is regularly updated as well to keep it fresh, so it’s a very strong proposition for members.

-Want to learn more?
-Check out how Les Mills Virtual can drive new memberships for your club.
+Want to learn more about how Les Mills Virtual can drive new memberships for your club?